cpkelley94/muscle-FISH/README.md

 <img src="img/01-fiber.png" alt="01-fiber">

-Microscopy image analysis and Markov chain simulation to study RNA localization in skeletal muscle fibers.
-The manuscript describing this work is currently in submission at _Cell_ and will be posted on bioRxiv.
+We used hybridization chain reaction fluorescence _in situ_ hybridization (HCR FISH) to study RNA localization in _ex vivo_ skeletal muscle fibers.
+We discovered that mRNAs from many genes are distributed nearly uniformly across muscle fibers, despite our findings that diffusion of RNA away from nuclei is severely restricted in muscle.
+By automated image analysis and stochastic simulation, we discover that frequent directed transport of RNA along microtubules is required to disperse RNAs across the fiber.

+All code used in this study for image analysis and RNA transport simulation is written in Python.

 Example images and animations derived from these analyses are presented in `examples`.